RAPD/RAPD/install/README.md

 #### Installing
 1. Clone the RAPD repository where you like `git clone https://github.com/RAPD/RAPD.git rapd`
-2. Navigate to the install directory `cd rapd/install` and run the install `./install`
+2. Navigate to the install directory `cd RAPD/install` and run the install `./install`

 ## Minimal Install
 This is an install for sites that are integrating RAPD into their systems and want a simple version on nodes for data watching, signaling, etc. Unable to process images, etc. with this install.
 #### Requirements
 #### Installing
 1. Clone the RAPD repository where you like `git clone https://github.com/RAPD/RAPD.git`
-2. Navigate to the install directory and `./install_min`
+2. Navigate to the install directory 'cd RAPD/install' and run the minimal install `./install_min`